nik-dim/tall_masks/README.md

 python main.py model=ViT-B-32 method="consensus" method.prun_thre_k=2 method.use_ties=True
 ```

 Note that you can set different number of tasks by setting `num_tasks`.
 Then, the first `num_tasks` are going to be selected from the list defined in `src/utils/variables_and_paths.py`.
-Alternatively, you can directly specify the tasks as a list of strings.
+Alternatively, you can directly specify the tasks as a list of strings (e.g. `DATASETS=[MNIST,Cars]`).
 The results of the papers can be retrived by setting `num_tasks` to 8, 14 and 20 for the corresponding experiments.

 ### Single-task evaluation
 You can evaluate the performance of the fine-tuned weights on each single task by running